 These resources can help you find schools for your high school application:

-- NEW!
-2020 NYC High School Admissions Guide.
+- 2020 NYC High School Admissions Guide.
 Find high schools and programs by borough.
 Learn how programs make offers and what makes a balanced application.
-Pick up a copy of this easy-to-use, easy-to-carry guide at your current middle school or a Family Welcome Center.
+Scroll to the Documents section of this page to view or download this guide.